 If you have a door or entryway that features a window, you may be concerned about your home’s privacy and security.
 Untreated windows are an opportunity for someone to take an unannounced peek into your personal space, putting your property at risk.
 So what are your options when it comes to adding window treatments to the entryways in your home?

 The Benefits of Enclosed Blinds Versus Traditional Blinds

-We have heard these complaints over and over again, which is why we have partnered with ODL to bring you an innovated solution – blinds that are enclosed in glass.
+We at Zabitat have heard these complaints over and over again, which is why we have partnered with ODL to bring you an innovative solution – blinds that are enclosed in glass.
 The blinds themselves sit between two panes of glass, which means they won’t get dirty, dusty, or lopsided.
 For you, this means less time spent caring for and worrying about your blinds.
 Blinds that are sealed inside the glass don’t accumulate dust and dirt like traditional blinds and other window treatments do, which eliminates the need to clean them regularly.

 Blinds are a great window treatment option because they can let in your desired amount of light, while still offering enhanced security and privacy for your home, property and family.
 Now you can see, though, that enclosed blinds are even better, because they have all the benefits of traditional blinds, without all the maintenance, hazards and hassle.

 If you’re tired of the mess and hassle of your traditional blinds, but still want to be able to control the light that comes into your home (not to mention controlling who can see into your windows), enclosed blinds are the perfect choice for you.
 They offer all the benefits of traditional blinds with none of the pitfalls.
 If you’re interested in having enclosed blinds installed in your doors or entryways, or would like to install them on your own, contact us for more information.
-We offer many great choices when it comes to enclosed blinds, and we are happy to help you find ones that fit your home.
+We offer many great choices when it comes to enclosed blinds, and we are happy to help you find products that fit your home.